ansible/ansible/docsite/rst/developing_modules.rst

 .. contents:: Topics

-Ansible modules are reusable units of magic that can be used by the Ansible API, or by the `ansible` or `ansible-playbook` programs.
+Ansible modules are reusable, standalone scripts that can be used by the Ansible API, or by the :command:`ansible` or :command:`ansible-playbook` programs.
+They return information to ansible by printing a JSON string to stdout before exiting.
+They take arguments in in one of several ways which we'll go into as we work through this tutorial.

 See :doc:`modules` for a list of various ones developed in core.

-Modules can be written in any language and are found in the path specified by `ANSIBLE_LIBRARY` or the ``--module-path`` command line option.
+Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option.

-By default, everything that ships with ansible is pulled from its source tree, but additional paths can be added.
+By default, everything that ships with Ansible is pulled from its source tree, but additional paths can be added.

-The directory "./library", alongside your top level playbooks, is also automatically added as a search directory.
+The directory i:file:`./library`, alongside your top level :term:`playbooks`, is also automatically added as a search directory.

 Should you develop an interesting Ansible module, consider sending a pull request to the `modules-extras project <https://github.com/ansible/ansible-modules-extras>`_.
 There's also a core repo for more established and widely used modules.
-"Extras" modules may be promoted to core periodically, but there's no fundamental difference in the end - both ship with ansible, all in one package, regardless of how you acquire ansible.
+"Extras" modules may be promoted to core periodically, but there's no fundamental difference in the end - both ship with Ansible, all in one package, regardless of how you acquire Ansible.

 .. _module_dev_tutorial: